-We have elected to treat certain of our subsidiaries, including AG MIT II, LLC, as taxable REIT subsidiaries, or TRSs.
-In general, a TRS of ours may hold assets and engage in activities that we cannot hold or engage in directly and generally may engage in any real estate or non-real estate-related business.
+The Company has elected to treat certain of its subsidiaries, including AG MIT II, LLC, as taxable REIT subsidiaries, or TRSs.
+In general, a TRS may hold assets and engage in activities that the Company cannot hold or engage in directly and generally may engage in any real estate or non-real estate-related business.
 A TRS is subject to U.S. federal, state and local corporate income taxes.
-As of March 31, 2012, there was no activity in our TRSs.
+As of June 30, 2012, there was no activity in the Company's TRSs.

-We intend to pay dividends on our common stock in an amount equal to at least 90% of our REIT taxable income, which is calculated generally before the dividends paid deduction and excluding net capital income, in order to maintain our qualification as a REIT for U.S. federal income tax purposes.
+The Company intends to pay dividends on its common stock in an amount equal to at least 90% of its REIT taxable income, which is calculated generally before the dividends paid deduction and excluding net capital income, in order to maintain our qualification as a REIT for U.S. federal income tax purposes.
 In general, common stock cash dividends declared by the Company will be considered ordinary income to stockholders for income tax purposes.
 A portion of the Company's dividends may be characterized as capital gains or return of capital.

-Based on our analysis of any potential uncertain income tax positions, we concluded that we do not have any uncertain tax positions that meet the recognition or measurement criteria of ASC 740 as of March 31, 2012.
-Our tax return for the 2012 tax year is open to examination by the IRS.
+Based on the Company's analysis of any potential uncertain income tax positions, the Company concluded that it does not have any uncertain tax positions that meet the recognition or measurement criteria of ASC 740 as of June 30, 2012.
+The Company's tax return for the 2012 tax year is open to examination by the IRS.
 In the event that the Company incurs income tax related interest and penalties, the policy is to classify them as a component of provision for income taxes.